NikolasVir/Remote-PC-Management/README.md

 ## Future Improvements

-- Add the ability to stop the Minecraft Bedrock Server.
+- Add the ability to stop the Minecraft Bedrock Server without just killing the process (Data Corruption may occur)